danielinoa/Pin/README.md

 # Contributing

-Feel free to open an issue if you have questions about how to use Pin, or think you may have found a bug.
+Feel free to open an issue if you have questions about how to use `Pin`, discovered a bug, or want to improve the implementation or interface.

 # Credits